 Business and Community Law Clinic

-The BCLC's goals are to:
+Through this work, the BCLC's goals are to:

-Provide upper-level law students with the opportunity to learn the theory, skills and practice of transactional lawyering through supervised representation of qualifying organizational clients, while also learning how transactional law can contribute to organizations' triple bottom line (people, profits, planet/environment, equity, economy); and
+- Provide upper-level law students with the opportunity to learn the theory, skills and practice of transactional lawyering through supervised representation of qualifying organizational clients, while also learning how transactional law can contribute to organizations' triple bottom line (people, profits, planet/environment, equity, economy);

 Typical matters handled and sample clients

-The BCLC's services include assistance with organizational documents, corporate governance and compliance, operational contracts, financial documents, and select intellectual property protection.
+The BCLC's services include assistance with organizational documents, corporate governance and compliance, operational contracts, financial documents and select intellectual property protection.
 Sample clients of the BCLC include:

 - A nonprofit organization that seeks to promote public interest design to promote altruism in Linwood Gardens, Detroit and the world